multitheftauto/mtasa-php-sdk/README.md

 ### HTTPlug client abstraction

-As this SDK use HTTPlug, you will have to require some libraries for get it working.
-See at [HTTPlug for library users](http://docs.php-http.org/en/latest/httplug/users.html).
+As this SDK uses HTTPlug, you will have to require some libraries for get it working.
+See ["HTTPlug for library users"](http://docs.php-http.org/en/latest/httplug/users.html) for more info.

 ## A simple example

-You have multiple combinations for calling a mta server exported functions.
-Three ways are shown in example:
+There are three ways to call an MTA server's exported functions, as shown in the following example:

 ```php
 <?php